What is Azure Event Grid?

 Create a Message Endpoint

-Users need to create a subscription for the custom topic and create an endpoint for the event message.
-We are using pre-built web app to display event message:
+Users must create a subscription for the custom topic and an endpoint for the event message.
+We are using a pre-built web app to display event messages:

 Step 7: Click on Deploy to Azure link below and provide the deployment parameters on the page: